earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 - Use a 'reverse terraformer'.

-  Tools exist the proport to take an existing cloud accounts and import them into teraform state and generated the teraform config for them.
+  Tools exist that proport to take an existing cloud accounts and import them into Terraform state and generated the Terraform config for them.
 I did briefly try this approach.

-  [terraformer](https://github.com/GoogleCloudPlatform/terraformer) from google seems a bit out of date and the terraform it generated was for an older version of terraform that I couldn't figure out how to update.
+  [terraformer](https://github.com/GoogleCloudPlatform/terraformer) from Google seems a bit out of date and the terraform it generated was for an older version of terraform that I couldn't figure out how to update.

   [terracognita](https://github.com/cycloidio/terracognita) worked better for me.
-It generated valid terraform but ultimately I didn't understand everything in generated and so I abandoned this for a different approach.
+It generated valid Terraform but ultimately I didn't understand everything in generated and so I abandoned this for a different approach.

 - Use  `terraform import`.